k0retux/fuddly/docs/source/data_model.rst

   Note that for defining a *function node* and not a generator node, you have to state the type attribute to ``MH.Leaf``.

+description
+  Textual description of the node.
+Note this information is shown by the method :meth:`framework.node.Node.show()`.

 qty
   Specify the amount of nodes to generate from the description, or a tuple ``(min, max)`` specifying the minimum (which can be 0) and the